Walter Rauff: From the Navy to the SS

 According to the MI5 file on Walter Rauff released in 2005:

 Rauff joined the Kriegsmarine (the German Navy) in 1924 as a young cadet.
 After a period of training as a midshipman he was promoted to Lieutenant in 1936 and given command of a minesweeper.
 He was a friend of Reinhard Heydrich, who also served in the Navy in the 1920s.
 Heydrich was hired by Schutzstaffel chief Heinrich Himmler in 1931 to serve as the head of the SS counter-intelligence system, and when Rauff resigned from the Navy in 1937, Heydrich took him under his wing.
 Rauff was given the job of putting the SS and its security service, the Sicherheitsdienst (SD), onto a war footing.

 During his thirteen years in the Navy, Rauff became acquainted with Reinhard Heydrich and saw service in South America and Spain as a young officer in 1924.

 In 1937, Rauff left the Navy following an adultery scandal, but he was discharged "with all honours", as he said in a 1972 deposition before a German prosecutor in Santiago de Chile.

 Between 1940 and 1941, Rauff returned to the Navy as a volunteer, commanding a minesweeper flotilla in the English Channel.
-He was promoted to Lieutenant Commander (Korvettenkapitän) in April 1941, shortly before he was discharged from active service, he then returned to the Reich Security Main Office (RSHA).
+He was promoted to Lieutenant Commander (Korvettenkapitän) in April 1941, shortly before he was discharged from active service, and then returned to the Reich Security Main Office (RSHA).
 During early 1940, he headed the SD in German-occupied Norway for few months.